 The third aspect gets even more challenging.
 Something prevents Claire from getting what she wants easily, but what?
 Well, in this case, it’s not one thing specifically, rather, it is a number of things.
 At first, the King’s Shields (Jovari, Koldis, and Reyr) prevent Claire from getting what she wants by questioning her, doubting her, and giving her a hard time when she tells them she’s innocent.
 Then, Dragonwall steps in.
 Claire must journey across an entire kingdom to reach her goal.
 Finally, when she arrives at the capital, King Talon himself opposes her, preventing her from immediately revealing her promise.

 For the fourth part of the Story Core, Claire struggles against all of these forces.
 Her struggles differ depending on the opposition she is presented with.
 The opposition from the king is what I consider to be the climax, when she’s forced to go on trial before an entire kingdom.
 In the end, for part five of the Story Core, Claire succeeds in fulfilling her promise to Cyrus.

 I was quite excited when I reached the end of my Story Core study, excited that I had managed to conform to the Story Core without having known about it when initially writing Talon the Black.
 Fortunately for me, I’ve read enough stories in my lifetime that Claire’s story just flowed naturally.
 Now, I’ve got to go and look at all my other characters, and figure out their individual Story Cores.

 Are you writing your own story?
 I invite you to think about the Story Core and apply it to your story.
 It will help you better understand your fundamental building blocks of the plot.
-Comment below with your Story Core, if you’d like.
-I would love to hear other examples.
+Better yet, just read TYOP!
+Seriously.
+I wish someone would have introduced me to this book when I first started writing.